rmullin7286/advent-of-code-2024/docs/Haskell.md

 performance, but there are other types of maps.

 We build the map by `fold`ing over the right list.
 A fold is an operation that can be used to project a list of elements down into a single element.
-Thing like rolling up a long sleeping bag into a roll so you can stuff it into your pack, except the sleeping bag is a `[Int]`, rolling up is a `Int -> Int`, and your pack is an `Int`.
+Kind of like rolling up a long sleeping bag into a roll so you can stuff it into your pack, except the sleeping bag is a `[Int]`, rolling up is a `Int -> Int`, and your pack is an `Int`.

 The first argument of `foldl'` is the accumulation function.
 The second argument is an initial seed value to start from.